What is the Community Curator program?

 Stipends and fees

-All screenings are free and open to the public.
-Community Curators receive a stipend of $350 after the screening takes place.
+All screenings are open to the public.
+A $10 donation is suggested, but not required.
+Community Curators receive a stipend of $600 after the screening takes place.
 There are no fees for participants in the Community Curator program.

-If you/your group meet the qualifications and would like to be considered for an upcoming Community Curator screening, please send a Letter of Interest to firstname.lastname@example.org.
-Your letter must address the following:
+If you/your group meet the qualifications and would like to be considered for an upcoming Community Curator screening, fill out our Community Curator application form

 For more information